-Baking homemade bread is a relatively easy process, especially if you know a few tricks for avoiding common issues.
-One of those essential tips is that you need to grease the entire ball of dough before you allow it to rise for the first time.
-It's easy to do and will become second nature as you bake more loaves of bread.
+Baking homemade bread is a relatively straightforward process, especially if you know a few tricks to help avoid common issues.
+For almost any type of bread, greasing the entire ball of dough before the first rise is an essential step.
+It's easy to do and becomes second nature as you bake more loaves of bread.

 Why Greasing Bread Dough Is Important

-You will need to gather three things before you set your bread dough to rise for the first time: a bowl that is 2 to 3 times larger than the amount of bread dough, oil to grease the bowl, and a clean cloth.
+You will need to gather three things before setting bread dough to rise for the first time: a bowl that is two to three times larger than the amount of dough, oil to grease the bowl, and a clean, lint-free cloth or towel.

-- Slide the dough over to one side and turn it upside down so the now-exposed top is greased.
+Slide the dough to one side and turn it upside down so the now-exposed top is greased.

-- Cover the bowl with a clean cloth to keep out any drafts and set it to rise.
+Cover the bowl with a clean cloth to keep out any drafts and set it to rise.

 - If you need to slow down the rising bread, place it in the refrigerator.
-This is called 'retarding' and it is a convenient way to split up the baking process.
-You can allow the bread to rise overnight in the fridge, then bring it to room temperature and shape the loaves and enjoy fresh-baked bread in the morning.
+Called "retarding," it's a convenient way to split up the baking process.
+You can allow the bread to rise overnight in the fridge, then bring it to room temperature and shape the loaves to enjoy fresh-baked bread in the morning.

 - You can also freeze the dough after the first rise.
-Many bread bakers like to prepare enough dough to last their family for a few weeks and it's a great way to save time while enjoying fresh bread.
-You do need to add more yeast and allow it to rise once before freezing, though.
+Many bread bakers like to prepare enough dough to last their family for a few weeks, and it's a great way to save time while enjoying fresh bread.
+You do need to double the amount of yeast and allow it to rise once before freezing.